Ravenstine/goertzeljs/README.md

 The algorithm is used for detecting if specific frequencies are present in a sound(similar to a Discrete Fourier Transform).
 It has been most commonly used to detect DTMF(aka Touch-tone) from phone keypads, but it can also be used for a variety of other projects(instrument tuning, decoding FSK, creating spectrograms, etc).

-This particular project is all vanilla and uses no outside libraries, but requires a browser that supports AudioContext and getUserMedia.
+This particular project can be used with no outside libraries, but requires a browser that supports AudioContext and getUserMedia.
 Because of this, the demo will only work with recent versions of Chrome and Firefox.

-### quick notes
-I apologize if this readme contains inaccurate documentation.
-Hopefully, that will change in the future.
-If something doesn't make sense or simply doesn't work as described, both the tests and the demo should accurately describe how to use the library.

 ## demo
 [goertzel.herokuapp.com](https://goertzel.herokuapp.com/)